 Permit conditions.
 In issuing a grading or building permit, the District may impose such conditions that may be deemed necessary to ensure compliance with the provisions of this Subtitle or the preservation of the public health and safety.

 When deemed necessary by the inspection agency, the developer shall furnish a surety or cash bond, irrevocable letter of credit or other means of security.
 The bond amount shall be equal to one hundred twenty-five percent of the cost of the installation, maintenance, and removal of the erosion and sediment controls shown on the approved plan.
 All bonds shall be in accordance with the provisions regarding bonding procedures found in § ZS 1-125 of the Zoning and Subdivision Control Article.

 The permittee shall maintain a copy of the approved erosion and sediment control plan on the site.

-Every active site having a designed erosion and sediment control plan should be inspected for compliance with the plan on the average of once every two weeks.
+Every active site having a designed erosion and sediment control plan should be inspected for compliance with the plan.

 Inspectors shall prepare written reports after every inspection.
 The inspection report shall include the following: